 Tuberculosis (TB) is an airborne disease caused by infection with Mycobacterium tuberculosis (M.tb).
 It is the world’s deadliest infectious disease and one of the top 10 leading causes of death overall.
 In 2017, an estimated 1.6 million people died as a result of TB disease.

 Now, after decades of research, there is a renewed optimism for TB vaccines.
 In 2018, a Phase II trial conducted in South Africa showed that revaccinating adolescents with the same BCG vaccine they received as infants significantly reduced occurrence of sustained TB infections.
-Another Phase IIb efficacy study, conducted by Aeras in collaboration with GSK, showed that the GSK investigational TB vaccine candidate M72, administered along with the company’s AS01E adjuvant, protected against active pulmonary TB disease in adults, with an overall vaccine efficacy of 54 percent.
+Another Phase IIb efficacy study, conducted by IAVI in collaboration with GSK, showed that the GSK TB vaccine candidate M72, administered along with the company’s AS01E adjuvant, protected against active pulmonary TB disease in adults latently infected with TB bacteria, with an overall vaccine efficacy of 50 percent.
 These findings, if confirmed in follow-up studies, would represent a breakthrough in the quest to develop an effective TB vaccine.
 These trials could also provide valuable insights that scientists can use to design even better vaccine candidates.

 Fast Facts about TB and HIV

 TB primarily affects the lungs, though the bacteria can infect any organ.
 According to the WHO, almost one-quarter of the world’s population has latent TB infection and is at risk of developing active TB disease.
 The situation is even more dire for people living with HIV, for whom TB disease is the leading cause of death.
 In addition, people living with HIV:

 - Accounted for almost 9 percent of the cases of TB disease reported globally in 2018; 71 percent of these cases occurred in Africa.

 - Accounted for about 17 percent of all TB-related deaths reported globally in 2018.